- Overview – Cholesterol

-It gets its reputation from the role it plays in eliminating cholesterol from arterial plaques and returning cholesterol to the liver for removal.
+HDL cholesterol is known as good cholesterol because of the role it plays in eliminating cholesterol from arterial plaques and returning cholesterol to the liver for removal.
 The HDL cholesterol-removal process helps increase the inside diameter of the arteries and improve blood flow.
 Decreasing the size of arterial plaques also helps reduce the chance of plaques rupturing and causing blockage.
 Increasing the amount of good cholesterol, an added benefit of statin drugs, is not fully understood, and it is not consistent in all patients.

 There are several considerations you must discuss with your primary care provider before beginning treatment with simvastatin (Zocor).
-Among those are age, family history, modifiable risk factors, ASCVD risk assessment, the presence of any other health conditions, and what type of cholesterol abnormalities (dyslipidemias) are present.
+Among those are age, family history, modifiable risk factors, ASCVD risk assessment, the presence of any other health conditions, and the type of cholesterol abnormalities (dyslipidemias) present.
 Each category has its own risk profile in the development of ASCVD and in your ability to take a statin drug for treatment.

 - Anyone who has already been diagnosed with atherosclerotic cardiovascular disease (ASCVD)

 - Anyone with an initial elevation of LDL cholesterol greater than 190 mg/dL

 - Diabetics age 40 to 75 with LDL cholesterol 70-189 mg/dL

 - Non-diabetics who do not have ASCVD but are age 40 to 75 with an LDL cholesterol level of 70-189 mg/dL and a 10-year ASCVD calculated risk greater than 7.5%.